 They generally assist the main photographer and will make setting up for shots quicker, will assist in arranging people and will be the one running back to the car to get equipment so your main photographer can keep shooting and not miss that key moment.

 It also gives you the opportunity to get some pictures of the groom and his groomsmen getting organised in the morning as the bride is typically the focus of bridal preparation.

 Not Getting Help Organising Your Guests

-“Designate someone that you trust and who knows your family and friends to be in charge of organising people for portraits.
+“Designate someone that you trust and who knows your family and friends to be in charge of organising people for the formal group shots.
 That person can gather the people needed, direct them on what shots they will be in, and then release them when they are done.
 It keeps things moving quickly, smoothly, and enjoyably.”

 Trying to Make Things “Perfect”

 “Just have fun — whether it’s getting a little cake on your face or some little detail that didn’t turn out 100 percent like you had hoped, go with it, have fun, and keep smiling.
 The photos will be so different if the bride is scowling at her new hubby, don’t you think?”

 Trying to Pose

 “A good photographer gives direction for a reason: to get the best moments and shots from the day.
 In most cases, they will not micromanage every detail or it will look fake.
 Just placing the couple in beautiful light and a little direction gets the best results.